-Top-quality Vietnamese cuisine prepared with care in a contemporary diner at Charing Cross.
+Top-quality Vietnamese cuisine prepared with care in a contemporary diner with a relaxed atmosphere.

 - Private dining: Up to 16 covers

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi

-- Music on stereo: Vietnamese traditional and pop
+- Music on stereo: Low key traditional Vietnamese music

 - Capacity: 78